Say you’re presenting your research work at a conference. And you want to share the research material with all the attendees.

 Under the QR Code image, you will be able to see the Edit Design option.
 You can use it to customize your QR Code.
 Once you click on it, you’ll see two QR Code design options:

-Custom logo design: With this option, you can add a logo to the center and change the color and pattern of the QR Code’s eyes and data modules
+Custom logo design: Here, you can add a logo to the center.
+In addition to this, you can also change the color and pattern of the QR Code’s eyes and data modules

 Custom background design: It allows you to superimpose your QR Code on a background image.
 It also gives you the option to change the pattern of both QR Code’s eyes and data modules